yuzisun/ai-gateway/docs/proposals/001-ai-gateway-proposal/proposal.md

 ![Data Plane](./control_plane.png)

-AI Gateway ExtProc controller watches the `LLMRoute` resource and perform the follow steps:
+AI Gateway ExtProc controller watches the `AIGatewayRoute` resource and perform the follow steps:
 - Reconciles the envoy gateway ext proc deployment and creates the extension policy.
 - Reconciles the envoy proxy deployment and attach the AWS credential if the provider is AWS.
-- Reconciles `LLMRoute` to calculate the routing rules and generates the `HTTPRoute` resource applying the extension filter.
+- Reconciles `AIGatewayRoute` to calculate the routing rules and generates the `HTTPRoute` resource applying the extension filter.

-AI Gateway extension server also watches the `LLMRoute`, `LLMSecurityPolicy` and `BackendTrafficPolicy` to dynamically update the xDS configuration for the rate limiting filter and aws signing filter.
+Envoy Gateway controller watches the `BackendTrafficPolicy` to dynamically update the xDS configuration for the rate limiting filter.

 ### Data Plane